 Plymouth's Strategic Cycle Network

-Locally we are committed to our Strategic Cycle Network (SCN) - a plan of cycle routes, paths and lanes that we aim to create in the city that's suitable for cyclists of all levels.
+Locally we're committed to our Strategic Cycle Network (SCN) - a plan of cycle routes, paths and lanes that we aim to create in the city that's suitable for cyclists of all levels.

 The network is colour-coded with the faster purple routes (which involve dealing with traffic) for experienced cyclists and the slower but safer green routes for less experienced and leisure cyclists and children.
 Where the purple and green routes meet they'll be developed so that they're suitable for all cyclists.

-As part of the Plymouth and South West Devon Joint Local Plan we have developed a new aspirational Strategic Cycle Network which will be finalised as part of the Plan for Transport which is currently under development.
+As part of the Plymouth and South West Devon Joint Local Plan we've developed a new aspirational Strategic Cycle Network (SCN).

-This scheme will create 4.5 kilometres of our planned Strategic Cycle Network and bring improvements for:
+This package will create 4.5 kilometres of our planned Strategic Cycle Network (SCN) and bring improvements for:

-- Southway to Plymbridge: Walking and cyucling improvements between Southway and Plymbridge including an entirely off-road cycling route and improved crossings for pedestrians, cyclists and people with disabilities.
+- Southway to Plymbridge: Walking and cycling improvements between Southway and Plymbridge including an entirely off-road cycling route and improved crossings for pedestrians, cyclists and people with disabilities.
+Partially completed, further funding required.

 Cost of the scheme

-The scheme will cost around £3.51 million – made up of £2.46 million from the Department for Transport, £0.883 million from us plus £0.167 million from local development.
+The scheme cost around £4.969 million so far – made up of £2.46 million from the Department for Transport, £1.459 million from the Transforming Cities Fund, £0.883 million from Plymouth City Council plus £0.167 million from local development.

 Eastern corridor and city centre

-This scheme will create over five kilometres of our planned Strategic Cycle Network and bring improvements for:
+This package will create over 5 kilometres of our planned Strategic Cycle Network (SCN) and bring improvements for:

-- Barbican to Laira Rail Bridge: we are now constructing improvements for pedestrians and cyclists along National Cycle Network route 27 (part of the South West Coast Path).
+- Barbican to Laira Rail Bridge: We've finished constructing improvements for pedestrians and cyclists along National Cycle Network route 27 (part of the South West Coast Path)

-- Laira Rail Bridge to Broxton Drive: We have now completed about 700 metres of new off-road shared surface path providing links in to the Saltram Meadow development.
-Construction of a more direct route to Broxton Drive starts on January 15, 2018 and is expected to be completed in spring 2018.
+- Laira Rail Bridge to Broxton Drive: We've now completed about 700 metres of new off-road shared surface path providing links in to the Saltram Meadow development.
+Construction of a more direct route to Broxton Drive has been completed

 Cost of the scheme

-The scheme will cost around £4.91 million – made up of £3.42 million from the Heart-of-the-South-West Local Enterprise Partnership plus £1.49 million from the Sherford and Saltram Meadow developments.
+The programme elements listed above are expected to cost around £8.575 million – made up of £3.42 million from the Heart-of-the-South-West Local Enterprise Partnership; £0.575 million from Transforming Cities Fund; £2.21 from the DfT’s Active Travel 4 fund; £130,000 from DfT Growth Deal; plus £2.24 million from the Sherford and Saltram Meadow developments.